 MEDIA CONTACT: Mark E. Brady, Chief Spokesperson, 240-508-7930

-Colder temperatures are in our immediate forecast and the men and women of the Prince George’s County Fire/Emergency Medical Services (EMS) Department (PGFD) wants you to stay safe while staying warm.
+Colder temperatures are in our immediate forecast and the men and women of the Prince George’s County Fire/Emergency Medical Services (EMS) Department (PGFD) want you to stay safe while staying warm.
 We are joining the United States Fire Administration (USFA) and the National Fire Protection Association (NFPA) to remind everyone that home fires are more prevalent in cold weather than in any other time of the year.
 This is due in part to an increase in cooking and heating fires.
 Holiday decorations and winter storms that can interrupt electrical service and cause people to turn to alternative heating sources also contribute to the increased risk of fire in winter.
 This reminder involves the safe use of space heaters and general heating safety tips.

 The USFA, NFPA and the PGFD want to remind everyone that fire safety and prevention are especially important during times of cold temperatures.
 “Temperatures drop and fires increase,” said Prince George's County Fire Chief Marc S. Bashoor.
 According to NFPA statistics space heaters account for about one third of the home heating fires yet more than 80 percent of the home heating fire deaths.